imgly/cesdk-web-examples/guides-uri-resolver/README.md

-# Usie a custom URI resolver
+# Use a custom URI resolver

 ## Running the sample